olle/rebus/README.md

 This means **you can help**.
 Just fork the git repository and hack away.
 I'll be glad to merge any changes and solutions that keep to the original idea of building a stupid simple internal pub/sub solution for Erlang.

+## Getting started!

+This project is now using `rebar` as build and test-tool.
+There are even some EUnit tests.
+Please, go ahead.

+    rebar clean compile eunit

+Good luck!